Northeast India: Formation of North Eastern states

+Since the Moamoria disturbances, the Ahom dynasty was on the decline.
+The British appeared on the scene in the guise of saviours.
 In the early 19th century, both the Ahom and the Manipur kingdoms fell to a Burmese invasion.
 The ensuing First Anglo-Burmese War resulted in the entire region coming under British control.
 In the colonial period (1826–1947), North East India was made a part of Bengal Province from 1839 to 1873, after which Colonial Assam became its own province, but which included Sylhet.

 After Indian Independence from British Rule in 1947, the Northeastern region of British India consisted of Assam and the princely states of Tripura Kingdom and Manipur Kingdom.
-Subsequently, Nagaland in 1963, Meghalaya in 1972, Arunachal Pradesh in 1975 (capital changed to Itanagar) (formed on 20 February 1987) and Mizoram in 1987 were formed out of the large territory of Assam.
-Manipur and Tripura remained Union Territories of India from 1956 until 1972, when they attained fully-fledged statehood.
+Subsequently, Manipur and Tripura were made Union Territories of India in 1956 and in 1972 attained fully-fledged statehood.
+Later, Nagaland attained statehood in 1963, Meghalaya in 1972.
+Arunachal Pradesh and Mizoram became full-fledged states on 20 February 1987, being carved out of the large territory of Assam.
 Sikkim was integrated as the eighth North Eastern Council state in 2002.

 The city of Shillong served as the capital of the Assam province created during British Rule.
 It remained the capital of undivided Assam until the formation of the state of Meghalaya in 1972.
 The capital of Assam was shifted to Dispur, a part of Guwahati, and Shillong was designated as the capital of Meghalaya.

 World War II

-In 1944, the Japanese planned a daring attack on British India.
-Traveling through Burma, its forces were stopped at Kohima and Imphal by British and Indian troops.
-This marked the furthest western expansion of the Japanese Empire; its defeat in this area presaged Allied victory.
+Initially, the Japanese had invaded British territories in Southeast Asia, including Burma (now Myanmar), with the intention of creating a fortified perimeter around Japan.
+The British had neglected the defence of Burma, and by early 1942, the Japanese had captured Rangoon and pushed Allied forces back towards India through a gruelling retreat.